-Sets the maximum (max) feed roller speed in 5% increments.
+Sets the maximum feed roller speed in 5% increments.
 The value is shown as a percentage of the maximum speed (100%).

-- Set MAX FEED SPEED higher for larger chip size.
-It can be set and left at 100%. - Set MAX FEED SPEED lower (close to the MIN FEED SPEED) for smaller consistent chip size.
+- Set Max Feed Speed higher for larger chip size.
+It can be set and left at 100%. - Set it lower close to Min Feed Speed for smaller consistent chip size.